atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 4x stroke width

 begin image notes \
-Distance between rectangular raised characters is 1/8 inch to 4x stroke width. \
+Distance between rectangular raised characters is one-eighth inch to four times stroke width. \
-Distance between top of beveled raised characters is 1/8 inch to 4x stroke width. \
+Distance between top of beveled raised characters is one-eighth inch to four times stroke. \
 end image notes

 The stroke thickness of the uppercase letter “I” must be 15% maximum of the character height.